-The climbing level ranges from easy to difficult via a color-coded scale labeled in the notoriously difficult local dialect.
-The hall is iconically themed with limestone colored walls and bright green crash pads to loosely replicate an outdoor climbing experience.
-The word “Kraft” means “strength” in English, and you will suitably find a plethora of overhanging walls and steep ascents to test the limits of your upper body, although you will also find a couple of slab style balance walls throughout the bouldering hall.
-Cafe Kraft has also has an integrated yoga studio and a large training area where you may be lucky enough to spot professionals such as Alexander Megos refining their skills.
+The climbing level ranges from easy to difficult via a colour-coded scale labelled in the notoriously difficult local dialect.
+The hall is iconically themed with limestone-colored walls and bright green crash pads to loosely replicate an outdoor climbing experience.
+The word “Kraft” means “strength” in English, and you will suitably find a plethora of overhanging walls and steep ascents to test the limits of your upper body, although you will also find a couple of slab-style balance walls throughout the bouldering hall.
+Cafe Kraft also has an integrated yoga studio and a large training area where you may be lucky enough to spot professionals such as Alexander Megos refining their skills.

 Cafe Kraft is a vital part of the local climbing community and its influence spreads throughout the whole of Germany.
 If you are visiting the Frankenjura and experience some bad weather, consider popping in to have a coffee and meet the community.